 an Irish-Finnish ice fishing championship in Tampere, Finland.

-2017 marks the eighth consecutive year of Tourism Ireland’s Global Greening initiative.
+2019 marks the tenth consecutive year of Tourism Ireland’s Global Greening initiative.
 New buildings and sites taking part this year include One World Trade Center in New York (the main building of the re-built World Trade Center complex in New York and the tallest building in the Western Hemisphere), the beautiful Petit Palais on the Champs-Élysées in Paris and the Magic Fountain of Montjuïc in Barcelona.

 More Pics below: